jogara2001/expense_db_joe/tech_spec.md

 - `date`: the date of the expense
 - `expense_id`: the ID of the item associated with the expense
 - `category`: the user-defined category of the item
-- `over_budget`: a boolean determining whether the provided expense went over its associated budget
+- `budget_delta`: a number showing the difference between current money spent in the category and the budget in place

 ### Get Budget
 `GET: /user/{user_id}/budget/{category_id}`